Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC4846477/

-• Intervention: LLLT to oral tissues.
+• Intervention: Local LLLT on oral mucosa.

 6. González-Muñoz A, et al. PBM as adjunctive therapy for chronic musculoskeletal pain (2023)